LD-Reborn/embeddingsearch/docs/Indexer.md

     - What does it do: The script gets called whenever a file is updated in the specified subdirectory
     - Parameters: (WIP)
 # Scripting
+## General
+## probMethods
+Probmethods are used to join the multiple similarity results from multiple models, and multiple datapoints into one single value.

+The probMethod is given a list where each element consists of a string and a floating point value (0-1).

+### `probmethod_embedding` (also referred to as `probmethod_datapoint`)
+Takes list where each element contains:
+- model name (e.g. "bge-m3")
+- Result of the similarity calculation between query embeddings and the embeddings for this datapoint (per model)

+Returns a single floating point value that represents the resulting similarity for this datapoint.
+### `probmethod` (also referred to as `probmethod_entity`)
+Takes list where each element contains:
+- datapoint name (e.g. "title", "text", "filename")
+- Result from `probmethod_embedding`

+Returns a single floating point value that represents the resulting similarity for this Entity.
 ## Python
 To ease scripting, tools.py contains all definitions of the .NET objects passed to the script.
 This includes attributes and methods.